Pryowin/github-pr-reports/README.md

   - Details of the oldest PR
 - Stores historical data in a SQLite database
 - Shows comparison with previous day's stats
+- Color-coded comparison with historical data (red for increases, green for decreases)
 - Verbose mode to show details of PRs with no comments that are marked as "Ready for Review"
 - Optional minimum age filter for PRs in verbose mode
 - Graceful error handling for missing or invalid configuration